What happens if I make a claim on my car insurance?

 Any impact on your standard no-claims discount will depend on what is written into your policy.
 For example, there are some instances where your discount will not be impacted, such as where your car has been vandalised or where you’ve been involved in an accident that wasn’t your fault.
 Alternatively, your discount may be reduced or removed, potentially increasing your premiums if you’re at fault.

-When making a claim, your insurance company are likely to tell you that you must take your vehicle to one of their approved repairers.
+When making a claim, your insurance company is likely to tell you that you must take your vehicle to one of their approved repairers.
 This is not true, and you must be aware of your rights to the following information:

 Whilst you don’t have to take your car to an approved repairer, it is important to note that if you choose an alternative, independent repairer, you should ensure that they have the appropriate knowledge and skill to return your vehicle back to its pre-accident condition.